hrautila/gomas/README.md

 -----------------------------

 Implementations of BLAS level 1, 2 and 3 routines and some LAPACK routines for double precision floating point.
+This package is rewrite of my MATOPS package using different matrix implementation.

 Some key ideas on implementation